- Patient Portal

 If you know in advance someone other than yourself will be bringing your child(ren) to their appointment, you may write a statement for us to place in the child's chart.

 Please check with the front desk to ensure that we have every possible number to reach you. - Home, Work, and Cell.

 We encourage all parents to access the patient portal.
 Ask our staff how to enroll.
 On this portal you will have access to medical summaries of visits for specific days, immunization records and you are strongly encouraged to enter messages for our office to include medication refill request.

 Upon leaving our office we will schedule the next check up for our patient.
 We do not differentiate between check up and sports physical.
 Any patient 11 years and older will be asked to complete a sports physical form.
 This form is good for one year.
 We encourage you to make copies to avoid the cost of completing again should it get misplaced.

 We will let you know at your visits which vaccines should be given at that visit.
 Vaccines are a "must" in order for your child to attend daycare or school.
 You will be asked to sign for each vaccine.
-If you chose not to vaccinate your child by 6 months of age, you will be asked to sign a form releasing your records to a physician of your choice.
+We do not offer alternate vaccine scheduled.

 Due to the number of insurance plans available it is not possible for us to know all benefits.
 Therefore, it the parent's responsibility to know their insurance plan.
 Please contact your insurance benefit coordinator prior to each check up appointment or prior to any visit for vaccines to ensure your plan covers.